Matt Corrente: Playing career

 On July 5, 2014, Corrente signed a one-year, two-way contract as a free agent with the Tampa Bay Lightning.
 During the 2014–15 season, on March 2, 2015, Corrente was loaned by the Lightning to the San Antonio Rampage.
 In return, the Syracuse Crunch received Ryan Martindale from the Florida Panthers.

-As an un-signed free agent over the following summers, Corrente accepted a try-out contract to attend the Grand Rapids Griffins training camp and pre-season on September 28, 2015.
+As an unsigned free agent over the following summers, Corrente accepted a try-out contract to attend the Grand Rapids Griffins training camp and pre-season on September 28, 2015.
 Corrente failed to feature in a regular season game with the Griffins before he was released from his try-out on October 17, 2015.

-Corrente now runs a hockey development school called Next pro Hockey, which develops ice hockey players with aspirations to play hockey in the NHL.
+Corrente now runs a hockey development school called Next Pro Hockey, which develops ice hockey players with aspirations to play hockey in the NHL.

 Personal

 Corrente's brother David played for the Western Mustangs Men's Hockey team in the OUA.